snad-space/flare-classifier/README.md

 The task was reformulated as a binary classification problem, where label 1 indicates a flare event, 0 – other events.
 Three models of classificators based on features extracted from light curve were trained: Random forest, CatBoost and MLP.

+ ## Data

+The final catalog of M-dwarf flares detected in ZTF DR17 is available in the `data/` folder:

+- `flares_catalog.csv` — Catalog of stellar flares with coordinates, distances, extinction, flare parameters (FWHM, amplitude, energy), and spectral classes

+See `data/catalog_readme.md` for detailed column descriptions.

+For the full description and references, see the paper: https://doi.org/10.1093/mnras/stag145

 ### How to run demo DVC pipeline

 ```